 Enabling the future of food with sustainable salmon production

 Salmon is one of the world’s most popular fish.
 Consumers’ insatiable appetite for this protein has led to overfishing of wild salmon and the rise of farmed salmon at scale, which has had damaging effects on the environment.
-Astro Studios, now part of PA, created a brand strategy for Wildtype, a start-up developing clean, cell-based protein, as it prepares to take its first product, cell-based salmon, to market.
+We created a brand strategy for Wildtype, a start-up developing clean, cell-based protein, as it prepares to take its first product, cell-based salmon, to market.
 This work included consulting on the company’s name and positioning to enhance the image of lab-grown food.

 Wild salmon stocks are changing, as they lose their habitats and genetic diversity.
 Overfishing means that they can’t reproduce fast enough, which puts future salmon populations at risk.
 Meanwhile, farmed salmon can contain chemicals and host parasites, which can transfer between farmed and wild fish as well as among farms, presenting a risk to wild populations or other farms.